Our Writers

 https://youtu.be/IDpYABZx_M

-website. www.pippagladhill.co.uk
+www.pippagladhill.co.uk

 Philip Glascoe

 When I retired, I decided to join a playwriting group run by the Marlowe Theatre.
-As Istarted to write my first scene, I realised that in all the reports and documents I hadwritten over the years, there was not a single line of dialogue!
+As I started to write my first scene, I realised that in all the reports and documents I had written over the years, there was not a single line of dialogue!
 It was a salutary moment.

 My dialogue has much improved as has the variety of my plays.
-Today they include one about a fire in a Tower Block, inspired by Grenfell, various monologues, a play about Guy Fawkes and what might have happened had he succeeded; a Sherlock Holmes story (referenced by Dr Watson but not written up); plays mystical and mysterious, and numerous competition pieces, some of which have been performed at the Arden in Faversham’.
+Today they include one about a fire in a tower block, inspired by Grenfell, various monologues, a play about Guy Fawkes and what might have happened had he succeeded; a Sherlock Holmes story (referenced by Dr Watson but not written up); plays mystical and mysterious, and numerous competition pieces, some of which have been performed at the Arden in Faversham.

 Paul McNally

-TV & feature scripts (two of which have been optioned) and radio plays including Rocket Science, which was broadcast in the BBC’s 7th Dimension series.
-A 20-min short, Hello Sunshine, garnered more than 30 film festival Official Selections.
-(Cast features Lysette Anthony, Sara Stewart & Simon Paisley-Day).
-He is currently working on a spec TV series Why Can’t I Work with Radiohead, set in the 90’s and following the hit & miss trajectory of a female music video director.
+He’s written shorts and TV & feature scripts (two of which have been optioned) and radio plays including Rocket Science, which was broadcast in the BBC’s 7th Dimension series.
+A 20-min short, Hello Sunshine, garnered more than 30 film festival Official Selections (cast features Lysette Anthony, Sara Stewart & Simon Paisley-Day).
+He is currently working on a spec TV series Why Can’t I Work with Radiohead?, set in the 90’s and following the hit and miss trajectory of a female music video director.